alanKhosro/eGo/README.md

 *BTW: This booklet is in progress.
-If you would like to contribute email me alan.khosro at gmail.*
+If you would like to contribute, please email me alan.khosro at gmail.*

 # Elegant Go
 Go is simple by "design".
 Go codes are elegant but you may find it difficult at the beginning due to its minimalistic approach to develop a robust, fast, safe, and scalable software.